greg-raven/Department-21/_drafts/funnies.md

 Which tune shall we use?
 We pray next Pesach
 We'll all be here.
-It's a tradition…
+It's a tradition...
-Same time next year…
+Same time next year...
 So fill it up now, the final cup now, Next year at ____________

 9. The Ballad of the Four Sons